-- The Firm HAS NOT been debarred by any public entity during the past ten years; OR - The Firm HAS been debarred by a public entity within the past ten years.
+The Firm HAS NOT been debarred by any public entity during the past ten years; OR au a The.
+Owner=s/Agent=s Authorized Signature

+The Firm HAS been debarred by a public entity within the past ten years.
 Provide the pertinent information (including each public entity's name and address, dates of disbarment, and nature of each debarment) on the attached Labor/Payroll/Debarment History form.